Sallyzhu/sentiment-analysis-twitter/README.md

 ## Prerequisites

 Install Python and the packages that is required to run this script.
 If you use Anaconda, most of these packages should already be installed.
 You will likely need to install the vaderSentiment package.
-Do so via the command prompt:
+Do so via your preferred command prompt:

 ```python
 pip install vaderSentiment